 The all-encompassing aim of this course is to promote an awareness of the issues surrounding being a good community minded person.
-This awareness will be translated into acceptance, empathy and positive inter-personal relationships among students in the course and people with disabilities through the practical components of the course.
+This awareness will be translated into acceptance, empathy and positive inter-personal relationships among students in the course and people within their community through the practical components of the course.

 Modules Studied

-Community & Disability Awareness

-Emergency Care

-Disabilities and their consequences

-Discrimination

-Integration and Community Work/ Service and Citizenship Courage to Care Cultural Diversity
+Community & Disability Awareness Emergency Care Disabilities and their consequences Discrimination Integration and Community Work/ Service and Citizenship Courage to Care Cultural Diversity

-Community work involves assisting at Horton House, Warmington Lodge, Thomas Eccles Gardens, Valmar Support Services, Yass and Berinba Primary Schools and other fund raising charities.
+Community work involves assisting at Horton House, Warmington Lodge, Thomas Eccles Gardens, Valmar Support Services, Yass and Berinba Primary Schools, Yass Little Learners, YECCA and other fund raising charities.